Ravenslofty/mistral/docs/cyclonev_library_internals.rst

   uint32_t off_rnode
   uint32_t off_rnode_end
   uint32_t off_rnode_hash
+  uint32_t off_line_info
   uint32_t size_rnode_hash
   uint32_t count_rnode

 * off_rnode: offset from the start of the data of the routing node information block
 * off_rnode: offset from the start of the data of the end of the routing node information block
 * off_rnode_hash: offset from the start of the data of the routing node hash block
+* off_line_info: offset from the start of the data of the line information block
 * size_rnode_hash: number of entries in the routing node hash block
 * count_rnode: number of routing nodes